vanandrew/dotfiles/README.md

 - Auto-updater for keeping all your paths up-to-date with the rest of the lab.

 ## FAQ

+### What does the install script do to my setup?
+The install script identifies your current shell through the `$SHELL` variable to install the appropriate startup file.
+Currently, the only shells supported are `csh`, `bash` and `zsh`.
+A call to the startup file is placed at the very top of your current shell's profile/rc files.
+This startup file only runs when you are on a supported system (`maeve` and `rocinante` at the moment).
+If you're already on `zsh` all of these steps are skipped.

+From there, `zsh` is executed, which calls `~/.zshrc`.
+Then lab wide software paths are setup (`path_default` file) as well as your own user config file (`~/.paths_user`).

 ### How do I get the fancy icons like in your screenshot?
 You'll need patched fonts, which you can grab from [here](https://www.nerdfonts.com/).
 If you are using `vnc`, patched fonts should already be installed on our servers (Look for `SauceCodePro Nerd Font`).